 Most cases of anterior ankle impingement occur during high-speed activities, which place enormous forces on your ankle and adjacent structures.
 Balance and proprioception (the sense of the relative position of neighbouring parts of the body) are required to ensure a full recovery and also to prevent re-injury.

 Phase 5: Return to Normal Daily Function and Sport

-Once you are able to return to normal daily function eg walking, stairs and squatting, your physiotherapist will address your specific needs.
+Once you can return to normal daily function, e.g. walking, stairs and squatting, your Physiotherapist will address your specific needs.
 If you play sport, you may require specific sport-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport.
-Your physiotherapist will discuss your goals, time frames and training schedules with you.
+Your Physiotherapist will discuss your goals, time frames and training schedules with you.